High eye pressure & intraocular tension: Causes of ocular hypertension

 If you picture your eye as a globe inflated by pressure, you can better understand why ocular hypertension should be monitored.
-Pressure that is too high or that continues to increase exerts a force within your eye's interior that can damage the eye's delicate optic nerve, causing glaucoma.
+Pressure that is too high or that continues to increase exerts a force within your eye's interior that can damage the eye's delicate.

 What causes high eye pressure?

 - Excessive aqueous production.
-The aqueous is a clear fluid that is produced inside the eye by a structure located behind the iris called the ciliary body.
-The aqueous flows through the pupil and fills the anterior chamber of the eye (the space between the iris and the cornea).
+The called the ).
 The aqueous drains from the eye through a structure called the trabecular meshwork, in the periphery of the anterior chamber, where the cornea and iris meet.
 If the ciliary body produces too much aqueous, the pressure in the eye increases, causing ocular hypertension.